jdduke/three_cpp/README.md

     * TODO: Examples involving morph targets and/or model/json importing

 ### Performance ##
-For the examples that have been ported, perf is anywhere from 2x-10x that of three.js, average 4-5x, on my i7, GT 650m laptop (with vsync off on both, of course).
+For the examples that have been ported, perf is anywhere from 2x-12x that of three.js + WebGL on the latest Chrome version, averaging 4-5x, on my i7, GT 650m laptop (vsync disabled on both, of course).
 No thorough profiling or meaningful optimization has been done, and the graphics path is more or less identical to that found in three.js.

 TODO: Test with GLES (Android/iOS/NACL)